pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 [This remarkably friendly GitHub issue](https://github.com/hashicorp/terraform/issues/28377) details the danger better than I can.
 But I'll try anyway.

-So let's start with something fun and simple.
+Let's start with something fun and simple.
 Let's start in the happy land of Not Relying On Data Blocks.

 ```hcl
 ##